Curd Recipes, Curd Recipes Indian, Recipes using Curds

-Curd or dahi is an everyday food in Indian households.
+Curd or dahi is an everyday Indian food.
 Sometimes, it is used to make raita, curd rice and other recipes, or it is just enjoyed plain.
 In whichever form it is consumed, it is one of the favorite foods of people across the country.

 1. Curd is made by adding a sample of curd (also known as curd culture, curd bacteria, lactic acid bacteria, etc.) to warm milk, and allowing the mixture to ferment in a closed container in a warm place till it sets firmly.
 In summer, it sets in around 5 hours; but in winter it takes longer, any time between 8 to 15 hours!